Subscriptions for the upcoming 2022-23 season are already available and can befound at the subscriptions page.

 About the season ...

-With more than 30 concerts, the Deutsches Symphonie-Orchester Berlin will once again be present at the Berlin Philharmonie in its anniversary season 2021-22.
-In addition to numerous projects with its principal conductor Robin Ticciati, the DSO is regularly joined by renowned guest conductors: Sir Roger Norrington, Marin Alsop, Manfred Honeck, Cornelius Meister, John Wilson and many others, in addition to its conductor laureate Kent Nagano and former principal conductors Ingo Metzmacher and Tugan Sokhiev.
-Find all our guests here:
+With more than 30 concerts, the Deutsches Symphonie-Orchester Berlin will once again be present at the Berlin Philharmonie in its 2022-23 season.
+In addition to numerous projects with its principal conductor Robin Ticciati, the DSO is regularly joined by renowned guest conductors: In addition to conductor laureate Kent Nagano and former principal conductor Ingo Metzmacher, these include Giovanni Antonini, Stéphane Denève, Manfred Honeck, Marie Jacquot, Yutaka Sado, John Wilson and many more.
+You can find an overview here:

-The programme also includes three casual concerts, a variety of chamber concerts at different venues, six children's concerts, tour concerts and much more.
-You will find a complete overview in our calendar and subscription brochure, which we will be happy to send to you hot off the press and free of charge:
+The programme also includes three casual concerts, a variety of chamber concerts at different venues, the new cabaret chamber concerts, six children's concerts, tour concerts and much more.
+You will find a complete overview in our calendar and subscription brochure (in German), which we will be happy to send to you hot off the press and free of charge:

-Concerts with music director Robin Ticciati and distiguished guests, three Casual Concerts, chamber concerts and much more – this is DSO's 2021-22 season.
-Find our programmes in our calendar brochure!
-A magazine ›75 years DSO‹ will be published in August.
+Symphony concerts with music director Robin Ticciati and distiguished guest conductors and soloists, three Casual Concerts, chamber concerts and much more – this is DSO's 2022-23 season.
+Find more in the season brochure!

 Concerts with Music Director Robin Ticciati